Methodology of the Social Progress Index®

 Exclusively social and environmental indicators

 Our aim is to measure social progress directly, rather than utilize economic proxies or outcomes.
 By excluding economic indicators, we can, for the first time, rigorously and systematically analyze the relationship between economic development (measured for example by GDP per capita) and social development.
-Prior efforts to move “beyond GDP” have commingled social and economic indicators, making it difficult to disentangle cause and effect.
+Prior efforts to move “beyond GDP” have commonly led social and economic indicators, making it difficult to disentangle cause and effect.

 design principle outcomes